 The Guitar – which in the Baroque period generally had five strings, but was otherwise similar to a modern acoustic guitar.

 It took the place of the renaissance lute which was hugely popular for people to play at home.

 Baroque guitars were used to play the basso continuo (which we’ll look at later in this article).

 The Lute was also another very popular plucked string instrument, which was often used for vocal accompaniment.

 Now we’ll take a look at some of the brass instruments that were commonly used during the baroque era and how they differ from their modern day counterparts.

 Unlike their modern equivalent, Natural Trumpets do not have valves, meaning that they can only play notes from the harmonic series.

-In Baroque music they are often used to symbolise royalty or heavenly majesty.
+In Baroque music, they are often used to symbolize royalty or heavenly majesty.